8 Out Of 10 Cats Does Countdown 2020 tonight's line up and how to watch online

 Jimmy Carr will be back as host with an episode full of comic conundrums, surprises and laughs aplenty.

-The new series starts TONIGHT on Thursday, January 9 at 9PM on Channel 4.
+The new series continues TONIGHT on Thursday, January 16 at 9PM on Channel 4.

-In the first episode this evening, Sean Lock and Harry Hill take on Jon Richardson and Rose Matafeo, while Alex Horne and The Horne Section join Susie Dent in Dictionary Corner, and maths whizz Rachel Riley looks after the numbers and letters.

 Line ups for further episodes will be confirmed in due course.